willchurchill/4321/README.md

 The code for this extension is available under an MIT License.
 It was written as a proof of concept for the 4321 style of to-do lists, and so the code itself will be revisited at a later date for some much-needed tidying.

+You can view the Privacy Policy for the extension [here](https://github.com/willchurchill/4321/blob/main/privacy-policy.md).

 # Changelog

 ## v1.1 - September 2021